ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 ## References

+1. <a id="chen2020pixels">Chen, M., Radford, A., Child, R., Wu, J., Jun, H., Luan, D. and Sutskever, I.</a>, 2020, November.
+Generative pretraining from pixels.
+In International Conference on Machine Learning (pp. 1691-1703).
+PMLR.
 1. <a id="esser2021vqgan">Esser, P., Rombach, R. and Ommer, B.</a>, 2021.
 Taming transformers for high-resolution image synthesis.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 12873-12883).
 1. <a id="gu2018cnn">Gu, J., Wang, Z., Kuen, J., Ma, L., Shahroudy, A., Shuai, B., Liu, T., Wang, X., Wang, G., Cai, J. and Chen, T.</a>, 2018.
 Recent advances in convolutional neural networks.
 Pattern Recognition, 77, pp.354-377.
 1. <a id="mnih2014neural">Mnih, A. and Gregor, K.</a>, 2014, June.
 Neural variational inference and learning in belief networks.
 In International Conference on Machine Learning (pp. 1791-1799).
 PMLR.